 We have selected the following Top five Indian cement companies according to their Market Capitalisation for our Quantitative Analysis.

 - Shree Cement- Rs.
 1,02,501 Cr.

 - Dalmia Bharat- Rs.
 29,498 Cr.

-- These 5 Companies are analyzed on the following 19 parameters and ranked and scored accordingly.
-For example, a company with a higher PE ratio is provided a lower rank, hence has scored lesser points.
-Similarly, if a company has higher RoE, it has a higher rank and has scored higher points.
+- These 5 Companies are analysed on the following 19 parameters and ranked and scored accordingly.
+As an example, a company with a high PE ratio scores lower points because it has a lower ranking.
+Similarly, if a company has higher RoE, it has a higher level and has achieved higher points.

-- Here, 1 means that the company has scored the lowest points and 5 means the company has scored the highest points.
+- Here, 1 means that the company has scored the lowest points, and 5 represents the company has achieved the highest points.

 - A company with a lower PE is considered better and vice versa.

 - Here, ACC cement has obtained the first position as its PE is the lowest among the lot of 25.09, and Shree Cement ranked fifth for trading at the highest PE ratio of 50.49.

 - EV/EBITDA ratio measures Enterprise Value (EV) to the Earnings before Interest, Tax, Depreciation, and Amortization (EBITDA).
 This ratio assesses the overall financial performance of the firm.

 - EV/EBITDA value below 10 is considered healthy.